hexchat/documentation/script_python.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This function allows you to register a callback to trap any print events.
-The event names are available in the *Edit Event Texts* window.
+The event names are available in the :menuselection:`Settings --> Text Events` window.
 Parameters ``userdata`` and ``priority`` have their meanings explained above.
 This function returns a hook handler which may be used in the ``xchat.unhook()`` function.
 For example: